-The master form can be completed and submitted at any time for review and pre-approval to be kept on file by the Dean of the University Honors Program.
-The form will only need to be resubmitted if there is a significant change to a course such as different instructor, different syllabus/course content, or different instructional method; however, it must be renewed every five years.
+The master form can be completed and submitted at any time for review, pre-approval, and to be kept on file by the Dean of the University Honors Program.
+The form will only need to be resubmitted if there is a significant change to a course, such as a different instructor, different syllabus/course content, or different instructional method; however, it must be renewed every five years.

 Prior to completing the Honors Master Course Proposal, please be sure to review the program's mission and student learning outcomes in the Course Catalog beginning on page 48 as a guideline for your course in addition to the following criteria concerning Honors courses:

 Courses do not qualify as Honors courses simply by adding work for students on top of what is required in non-Honors courses; instead, Honors courses aim to enhance students' academic experiences.

-They should be more rigorous and include more depth and/or breadth in the topic, and there should be more student engagement, for example, by having additional discussions (with or without the instructor), writing, and more focused projects.
+Honors courses should be more rigorous and include more depth and/or breadth in the topic than a traditional course, and there should be more student engagement.
+For example, students can engage by having additional discussions (with or without the instructor), writing, and more focused projects.

 Honors courses should include components that teach advanced critical and creative thinking (e.g., interdisciplinary elements, engagement with primary sources, diverse perspectives and critical approaches, ethical issues, epistemological issues) and may include innovative pedagogy.

-In these classes, students are encouraged to engage with difficult issues and learn from each other through their exchanges.
+In Honors classes, students are encouraged to engage with difficult issues and learn from each other through their exchanges.

 This form must be completed and submitted by the deadline below for each semester the course is proposed to be offered.
 For every semester a professor wishes to teach an honors course, a new Semester Offering Form must be submitted by the deadline below.
 To ensure that materials are reviewed by members of the Honors Advisory Board in a timely manner, submit your materials by the deadline for the appropriate semester: